Bareflank/hypervisor/README.md

 ## Description

-The Bareflank Hypervisor is an open source, lightweight hypervisor, lead by Assured Information Security, Inc. designed specifically to enable rapid prototyping of hypervisor technologies.
+The Bareflank Hypervisor is an open source, lightweight hypervisor, lead by Assured Information Security, Inc. the provides the scaffolding needed to rapidly prototype hypervisor technologies.
 To ease development, Bareflank is written in C++, and includes support for exceptions and the C++ Standard Template Library (STL) via libc++.
 With the C++ STL, users can leverage shared pointers, complex data structures (e.g. hash tables, maps, lists,